edicsonm/Building-a-real-time-data-platform-on-AWS/Module-3_Contact_Centre_Data_Augmentation/README.md

     . produce_connect.sh
     ```

-1. If sucessful, you should be abl to see output similar to this
+1. If successful, you should be able to see an output similar to below

   <img src="images/connectscript.png">

-1. Navigate back to kibana and ensure the records are showing under **Discover**.
+1. Navigate back to kibana and ensure the records are streaming in under **Discover**.
 Ensure that the Time Range is set in the top righthand corner to pick up records for the past month.

 </details>

-## 6. Create a visualization for CTR data in Kibana
+## 6. Create a visualisation for CTR data in Kibana
 Now that the data is being sent to Elasticsearch, it's time to create a simple visualisation to gain insights into the collected data.

 #### High-Level Instructions
 Create a visualisation that displays the number of calls received by Amazon Connect per day.

 <details>
-<summary><strong>Step-by-step instructions (expand for details)</strong></summary><p>
+<summary><strong>Visualising Call Centre Data with Step-by-step instructions (expand for details)</strong></summary><p>

 1. From the left-hand navigation menu, choose **Visualize**.

-1. Click the “+” symbol to create a new visualization.
+1. Click the “+” symbol to create a new visualisation.

 1. Under **Data**, choose **Data Table**.